barseghyanartur/tld/README.rst

     )
     # 'www.foreverchild'

-Note, that in both examples shown above, there has been a modification of the original TLD names file in the following way:
+Note, that in both examples shown above, there the original TLD names file has been modified in the following way:

 .. code-block:: text